Core App Dashboard: How to build a single source of truth system dashboard for your business

 Tracking these metrics in a single source of truth system dashboard can provide valuable insights into the company's operations.
 Listed below are some essential business metrics that can be tracked:

-• Revenue: This indicator shows the total revenue the business made during a given time frame.
-It is a crucial performance indicator that may be used to spot patterns and project growth in the future.
+• Revenue: This indicator shows the business's total revenue over a given time frame.
+It is a crucial performance indicator that may be used to spot patterns and project future growth.

 • Customer Acquisition Cost (CAC): CAC is the cost that the company incurres to acquire a new customer.
 It includes all marketing and sales expenses and is an important metric for evaluating the effectiveness of the company's sales and marketing strategies.

 • Customer Lifetime Value (CLV): CLV is the total revenue a customer is expected to generate for the company over their lifetime.
-It allows you to get a better understanding of the value of each customer.
+It allows you to better understand each customer's value.
 Many companies use it when making decisions regarding customer retention and acquisition.

 • Conversion Rate: This metric calculates the proportion of website visitors who engage in a certain action, like completing a purchase or submitting a form.
-It is a crucial indicator for assessing the success of the website and marketing initiatives.
+It is a crucial indicator for assessing the website's and marketing initiatives' success.

 • Churn Rate: The churn rate represents the percentage of customers who stop using the products or services over a given period.